xxxifan/Devbox2/README.md

 *   *Useful Utils inside*

 ## Usage
-1. add this project as your module ~~(maybe publish this to jitpack? but this won't allow you select what dependencies you need)~~ or config it in gradle way now!
+1.add this project as your module ~~(maybe publish this to jitpack? but this won't allow you select what dependencies you need)~~ or config it in gradle way now!

 ```groovy